 Air Force and Space Force (AFROTC)

 AFROTC at Norwich University forges premier leaders of character and action to lead and serve in the U.S. Air Force and U.S. Space Force.

-Air Force ROTC Option
+Air Force ROTC

 US Air Force logo

 There are numerous opportunities to excel and achieve your future career through active involvement in AFROTC.
-Cadets will compete for academic scholarships, receive specialized military training and leadership development, improve and maintain fitness, evolve professionally and participate in team-driven experiences.
+Cadets will compete for academic scholarships, receive specialized military training and leadership development, improve and maintain fitness, evolve professionally, and participate in team-driven experiences.

-U.S. Space Force Option
+U.S. Space Force

 US Space Force Logo

 The USSF was established on Dec.
 20, 2019, with the signing of the 2020 National Defense Authorization Act (NDAA).
 This historic signing solidified the USSF as the sixth branch of the U.S. armed services.
-The USSF still falls within the U.S. Air Force and remains the responsibility of the secretary of the Air Force.
+The USSF still falls within the U.S. Air Force and remains the responsibility of the Secretary of the Air Force.

-USSF and ROTC?
+USSF and ROTC

+Air Force and Space Force (AFROTC)